-Accounts at Parklands
+Reception at Parklands

 “Every day at Rainbow Oncology is a learning experience” says Betty Sewcoomar who has been with Rainbow Oncology intermittently since 2009.
 Betty is a wife and mother of 2 grown daughters, waiting patiently to become a granny.
 She also loves reading and would love to travel to the destinations that she reads about in her novels.

 Nora also brings with her a huge smile and funfilled personality.